FOR IMMEDIATE RELEASE

-The National Cheese Institute is now accepting nominations for its highest honor, the NCI Laureate Award.
-The award winner will be recognized at a special ceremony during IDFA's Dairy Forum 2016, January 24-27, at the Arizona Biltmore in Phoenix.
-Nominations must be submitted by August 28, 2015, and there is no fee to enter.
+(Washington, D.C. – June 2, 2016) The National Cheese Institute is now accepting nominations for its highest honor, the NCI Laureate Award.
+The award winner will be recognized at a special ceremony during IDFA's Dairy Forum 2017, January 29-February 1, at the J.W.
+Marriott Orlando Grande Lakes in Orlando, Fla.
+Nominations must be submitted by June 30, 2016, and there is no fee to enter.

 Candidates should be business or academic leaders who have made significant, prolonged contributions to the development and growth of the cheese industry.
 The award recipient is selected by a panel of industry professionals based on the nominee's overall career achievements.

-Award winners have ranged from cheese company founders and marketers to dairy microbiologists.
-Previous winners of the NCI Laureate Award include Fritz Leeman, Robert G. Bush, Larry Jensen, Lou Gentine, Emanuele (Lino) Saputo, Mark Johnson, Jerome Schuman, Larry Ferguson, John Jeter, Mark Davis, Wes Allen, Elmer Marth, Max Gonzenbach, Rudy Nef, Betsy Holden, Don Menzner, Don Storhoff, Lester Kielsmeier, Hans Epprecht, Norm Olson, Vince Zehren, Jack Budahn, Leonard Gentine Sr., Raymond Goldbach, Harold Steinke, John Nelson and Dave Nusbaum.
+Past award winners have ranged from cheese company founders and marketers to dairy microbiologists.
+Previous winners of the NCI Laureate Award include Gary Vanic, Fritz Leeman, Robert G. Bush, Larry Jenson, Lou Gentine, Emanuele (Lino) Saputo, Mark Johnson, Jerome Schuman, Larry Ferguson, John Jeter, Mark Davis, Wes Allen, Elmer Marth, Max Gonzenbach, Rudy Nef, Betsy Holden, Don Menzner, Don Storhoff, Lester Kielsmeier, Hans Epprecht, Norm Olson, Vince Zehren, Jack Budahn, Leonard Gentine Sr., Raymond Goldbach, Harold Steinke, John Nelson and Dave Nusbaum.

-This year's winner will receive free registration, airfare and hotel accommodations to IDFA's Dairy Forum, January 24-27, 2016, at the Arizona Biltmore in Phoenix.to attend the awards ceremony.
+This year's winner will receive free registration, airfare and hotel accommodations to IDFA's Dairy Forum, January 29-February 1, at the J.W.
+Marriott Orlando Grande Lakes in Orlando, Fla., to attend the awards ceremony.
 (The winner will be responsible for all tax liabilities.)
 IDFA's Dairy Forum is widely regarded as the most important conference of the year for dairy processors, producers, suppliers and policy makers.